lafita/qs-align/README.md

    - `EQUIVALENT`: both protein complexes have the same number of chains and they all match.
    - `PARTIAL_COMPLETE`: one complex has fewer chains than another and they all match.
 This means that one of the complexes is a subset of the other, and the other contains additional chains.
    - `PARTIAL_INCOMPLETE`: the number of matching chains is lower than the number of chains in either of the complexes.
 This means that each complex has additional chains not found in the other complex.
+   - `DIFFERENT`: the two complexes do not share any common protein chains.
 - `ChainLength`: the number of matching chains, included in the alignment.
 - `RMSD`: the root mean square deviation (RMSD) at the residue level of the quaternary structure superposition.
 - `ResidueLength`: the total number of aligned residues, summing up the residues in each chain in the alignment.